Programming-Training-And-Practice/vertex-main-information/README.md

+## The Vert.x instance.
+* The Vert.x instance is being shared by multiple verticles, and there is generally only one instance of Vertx per JVM process.

 ## Verticles.
 * Put simply, a verticle is the fundamental processing unit in Vert.x.
 The role of a verticle is to encapsulate a technical functional unit for processing events, such as exposing an HTTP API and responding to requests, providing